 How to fix

 The first thing to do is to check the pH.
-To do this, buy a kit that is designed to measure this parameter.
+To do this, buy a kit designed to measure this parameter.
 You can easily find these kits at your local home improvement center.

 If the soil around the magnolia tree has a pH much higher than 7.0, you need to lower it.
 Use soil acidifiers to do this.